rebelsky/sams-assorted-musings-reflections/bad-software-2018-03-04.md

 [3] Or maybe "Close".

+[4] I used one of the old systems today.
+It turns out that I was wrong.
+Those systems also require a complex sequence.
+First you tap the screen to get out of sleep mode.
+Then you click the system you want.
+Then ....

-[4] Well, the A/V Center, but they are part of ITS.
+[5] Well, the A/V Center, but they are part of ITS.

-[5] You know how I said they never checked the laptop connection with a Mac?
+[6] You know how I said they never checked the laptop connection with a Mac?
 I'm pretty sure they never checked the PC connection with a Linux box.
 Some signals that should be sent back and forth aren't.

-[6] Rebooting the physical part requires someone to unscrew the back of the podium.
+[7] Rebooting the physical part requires someone to unscrew the back of the podium.

 ---

-*Version 0.9 of 2018-03-03.*
+*Version 0.95 of 2018-03-05.*